data-8/textbook/_build/chapters/14/4/Central_Limit_Theorem.md

 That's a roughly bell shaped histogram, even though the distribution we are drawing from is nowhere near bell shaped.

-**Center.** The distribution is centered near -\$20, roughly.
-To see why, note that your winnings will be \\$1 on about 18/38 of the bets, and -\$1 on the remaining 20/38.
+**Center.** The distribution is centered near -20 dollars, roughly.
+To see why, note that your winnings will be \\$1 on about 18/38 of the bets, and -$1 on the remaining 20/38.
 So your average winnings per dollar bet will be roughly -5.26 cents: